 Another tip is to write out the definitions multiple times.
 Reading/writing learners memorize things faster if they write them down multiple times.

 Know Your Learning Style

 The best thing you can do for yourself while you are in nursing school is to discover your learning style.
-This brief 12-question quiz will help you see which learning styles are highest for you.
+This brief 10-question quiz will help you see which learning style is the strongest for you.
 Keep in mind that you might have more than one learning style – and that’s ok!
 Combine any of the tips above and use the methods that help you learn best.